 - Educational visits

 - Data protection

 - Managing Allegations Policy

-- Low-level Concerns Policy (from Autumn 2021)
+- Low-level Concerns Policy

 - Drugs policy

 - Complaints policy

 - PSHE scheme of work

 - Supervision policy

 - Supporting emotional wellbeing and mental health policy

 - Procedure for responding to an incident of sexting

-14. THE STUDENT VOICE
+15. THE STUDENT VOICE

-- 14.1 The RGS have a range of reporting systems for students to share concerns.
-All students are encouraged and reminded that any adult member of staff can be regarded as a trusted adult and someone they can feel they can talk to should they need to. - 14.2 We subscribe to Tootoot which is an online tool that students can use to report anonymously or not any issues they wish to.
-All students from Y7 upwards are given their own log-in in the Autumn term, and the profile of Tootoot is kept high using displays around the school, the Student Hub, and assemblies. - 14.3 The student planners have guidance of how to report a concern and who students can turn to.
-To help facilitate conversations, all students also have access to Office 365 and are able to Team chat message or email directly any adult member of staff - 14.4 All students in the Junior School and Y7-11 have a prefect assigned to their form who will have received some peer-support training, which includes basic counselling skills and safeguarding knowledge.
+- 15.1 The RGS have a range of reporting systems for students to share concerns.
+All students are encouraged and reminded that any adult member of staff can be regarded as a trusted adult and someone they can feel they can talk to should they need to. - 15.2 We subscribe to Tootoot which is an online tool that students can use to report anonymously or not any issues they wish to.
+All students from Y7 upwards are given their own log-in in the Autumn term, and the profile of Tootoot is kept high using displays around the school, the Student Hub, and assemblies.
+Most of our students will be in receipt of a school device on which they have access to Senso, which provides a tool to allow users to anonymously report a concern about themselves or someone else, with the ability to take screenshots if appropriate. - 15.3 The student planners have guidance of how to report a concern and who students can turn to.
+To help facilitate conversations, all students also have access to Office 365 and are able to Team chat message or email directly any adult member of staff. - 15.4 All students in the Junior School and Y7-11 have a prefect assigned to their form who will have received some peer-support training, which includes basic counselling skills and safeguarding knowledge.
 They can be seen as a trusted peer supporter to whom students can turn.
-At RGS our peer supporters include a team of anti-bullying ambassadors and Pride Soc members who can offer an alternative point of support for our students. - 14.5 All students have access to our school counsellors or nurses, who can offer a more confidential point of support for students to turn to.
+At RGS our peer supporters include a team of anti-bullying ambassadors and Pride Soc members who can offer an alternative point of support for our students. - 15.5 All students have access to our school counsellors or nurses, who can offer a more confidential point of support for students to turn to.